 Network neuroscience theories of intelligence can be conceptualized along a spectrum of resolution, from individual brain networks to global whole-brain properties.
 Neurobiological localization has proven a successful framework for the study of many specific cognitive abilities, and a wealth of existing neuroscience evidence highlights the importance of specialized brain regions and networks, supporting localist theories of intelligence that primarily ascribe intelligence to spatially localized neurobiology.
-Current evidence in network neuroscience (D. S. Bassett and Sporns, 2017) highlights the critical role of brain network topology and dynamics in cognitive abilities, suggesting that the architecture and topology supporting the positive manifold spans the entire connectome (Dubois et al., 2018; Suprano et al., 2019).
-A balance of strong connections supporting efficient functional integration (Deco et al., 2015; Gallos et al., 2012; Langer et al., 2012) and weak connection supporting functional segregation (Bertolero et al., 2018; Bertolero et al., 2015; Gallos et al., 2012) produce a modular (Hilger et al., 2017) and smallworld (D. S. Bassett and E. Bullmore, 2006; D. S. Bassett and E. T. Bullmore, 2017) neural architecture, enabling the dynamic and flexible reorganization of brain activity during cognition.
-The critical role of global network flexibility in higher cognition identified by network neuroscience (D. S. Bassett et al., 2011; Braun et al., 2015; Cabral et al., 2017; Finc et al., 2020; Shine et al., 2016) suggests that perspective which localize intelligence to single regions and networks may fail to account for the systemwide neural properties that underpin individual differences in intelligence.
+Current evidence in network neuroscience (Bassett and Sporns, 2017) highlights the critical role of brain network topology and dynamics in cognitive abilities, suggesting that the architecture and topology supporting the "positive manifold" spans the entire connectome (Dubois et al., 2018; Suprano et al., 2019).
+A balance of strong connections supporting efficient functional integration (Deco et al., 2015; Gallos et al., 2012; Langer et al., 2012) and weak connection supporting functional segregation (Bertolero et al., 2015, 2018; Gallos et al., 2012) produce a modular (Hilger et al., 2017) and smallworld (Bassett and Bullmore, 2006, 2017) neural architecture, enabling the dynamic and flexible reorganization of brain activity during cognition.
+The critical role of global network flexibility in higher cognition identified by network neuroscience (Bassett et al., 2011; Braun et al., 2015; Cabral et al., 2017; Finc et al., 2020; Shine et al., 2016) suggests that perspective which localize intelligence to single regions and networks may fail to account for the systemwide neural properties that underpin individual differences in intelligence.
 While cognitive neuroscience theories of intelligence each draw from a well-established body of neuroscience, they are also each tied to the research methods and techniques that gave rise to them-somewhat complicating efforts to compare their claims and predictions.